Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Proof of the main theorem --- Theorem

 Finally, since $\phi\in C^3(\overline\Omega\backslash(\overline{\Gamma_{\text{\rm sonic}}}\cup\overline{\gammashock}\cup\MC))$, $a_{ij}\in C^1(\overline\Omega\backslash(\overline\gammasonic\cup\overline{\gammashock}\cup\MC))$.
 Then Lemma \ref{lem:maximum} applies. \end{proof}

-Based on these lemmas, we are now going to establish the main theorem -- Theorem \ref{thm}.
+Based on these lemmas, we are now going to establish the main theorem, Theorem \ref{thm}.

-\begin{proof}[\bf Proof of the Main Theorem -- Theorem {\rm \ref{thm}}.]
+\begin{proof}[\bf Proof of the main theorem --- Theorem {\rm \ref{thm}}.]
 We prove the main theorem by deriving a direct contradiction to (\ref{positivityofz}).

 Since the Euler equations are invariant with respect to the Galilean transformation, we rotate and reflect the coordinates such that $\vg$ in the new coordinates is the horizontal direction pointing to the left, \emph{i.e.}, $\mathcal{R}_{\ast}\vg=-\partial_\xi$, where $\mathcal{R}$ is the corresponding rotation and reflection operator.
-After this transformation, $\phi$ still satisfies the uniform elliptic equation of second order in $(B_r(\MC)\cap\Omega)\backslash\MC$ for any $r\in(0,r_0)$.
-For the notational simplicity, we still use $(\xi,\eta)$ as the coordinates after this transformation.
+After this transformation, $\phi$ still satisfies a uniform elliptic equation of second order in $(B_r(\MC)\cap\Omega)\backslash\MC$ for any $r\in(0,r_0)$.
+For notational simplicity, we still use $(\xi,\eta)$ as the coordinates after this transformation.
+Furthermore, we use notation $(u,v)=(\phi_\xi, \phi_\eta)$.

 As before, let $w:= \phi_{\vg}$.
 Then, as shown in Fig. \ref{fig:PotentialFunctionphcannotbeMonotonicalonggammaDirection}, $w$ defined on the left-hand side of Fig. \ref{fig:PotentialFunctionphcannotbeMonotonicalonggammaDirection} is transformed into $-u=-\phi_\xi$ corresponding to that on the right-hand side of Fig. \ref{fig:PotentialFunctionphcannotbeMonotonicalonggammaDirection}.
 Moreover, the result from \eqref{positivityofz} in the old coordinates that $w\geq\delta$ on $\partial B_r(\MC)\cap\Omega$ is transformed into